rhul-compsoc/SimpleGUICS2Pygame/Sphinx/Compatibility.rst

 Compatibility
 =============

-Compatibility between SimpleGUI of CodeSkupltor and SimpleGUICS2Pygame
+Compatibility between SimpleGUI of CodeSkulptor and SimpleGUICS2Pygame
 ----------------------------------------------------------------------

 * .. warning::